near-ndc/gov/framework-v1/elections-voting.md

 The Elections contract will act as an issuer for the IAH Registry.

-Once the elections are [over](#elections-end) anyone will be able to recover his bond and claim `I_Voted` SBT by calling `elections.unbond` method.
+Once the elections are [over](#elections-end) anyone will be able to recover his bond by calling `elections.unbond` method.
+Moreover, the method will mint `I_Voted` SBT if the voter voted for ALL proposals.
 The contract will return the bonded NEAR minus storage fees required to mint the `I Voted` SBT.

 ## Vote Revocation